WebAssembly/WASI/watidl/watidl.md

 )
 ```
 ### static
-A static function is one that does has no associated context.
+A static function is one that has no associated context.
 All non static function must bind to a context

 for example the following interface
 ```